 The basic task before using the driver is to include the header files that are delivered on CD together with the board.
-The header files are found in the directory /Driver/header_c.
+The header files are found in the directory /Driver/header\c.
 Please don't change them in any way because they are updated with each new driver version to include the new registers and new functionality.

-Includes the platform specific definitions for data types and function declarations.
+dlltyp.h Includes the platform specific definitions for data types and function declarations.
 All data types are based on this definitions.
-The use of this typ definition file allows the use of examples and programs on different platforms without changes to the program source. dlltyp.h cific part of the documentation.

-Defines all registers and commands which are used in the Spectrum driver for the different boards.
-The registers a board uses are described in the board speregs.h errors.h Only there for backward compatibility with older program versions.
-Please use spcerr.h instead

-Defines the functions of the driver.
+The use of this typ definition file allows the use of examples and programs on different platforms without changes to the program source. regs.h Defines all registers and commands which are used in the Spectrum driver for the different boards.
+The registers a board uses are described in the board spe- cific part of the documentation. spectrum.h Defines the functions of the driver.
 All definitions are taken from the file dlltyp.h.
-The functions itself are described below. spectrum.h

-Lists all and describes all error codes that can be given back by any of the driver functions.
-The error codes and their meaning are described in detail in the spcerr.h
+The functions itself are described below. spcerr.h Lists all and describes all error codes that can be given back by any of the driver functions.
+The error codes and their meaning are described in detail in the appendix of this manual. errors.h Only there for backward compatibility with older program versions.
+Please use spcerr.h instead.